Chandratand/chandratand/README.md

 # 💫 About Me:
 Hello...
-My full name is Chandra Tandiono,<br>also known as chandratand. <br>I'm Software Engineer who specialized in frontend side, <br>but also have an ability to code in backend side. <br>Very passionate about modern mobile and web technology using<br>JavaScript/TypeScript while taking into consideration the latest <br>trends and techniques.
+My full name is Chandra Tandiono, also known as chandratand.
+I'm Software Engineer who specialized in frontend side, but also have an ability to code in backend side.
+Very passionate about modern mobile and web technology using JavaScript/TypeScript while taking into consideration the latest trends and techniques.

 ## 💼 Career
 Currently working in *Software Engineering Division* as a ***Frontend Developer*** at [PT Anugrah Danamas Remit].